 Using Remote Desktop (RDP) at MCECS

-RDP is a remote connection protocol developed by Microsoft.
-It allows a user to connect remotely to a Windows machine using a graphical interface.
-This connection uses a client-server architecture, which means that your local computer must run an RDP client (program) that connects to an RDP server (program) on the remote machine you are trying to log on to.
+RDP is a remote connection protocol developed by Microsoft which allows a user to connect remotely to a Windows machine using a graphical interface.
+This connection uses a client-server architecture, which means that your local computer must run a local RDP client (program) that connects to an RDP server (program) on the remote machine you are trying to log on to.
 RDP clients exist for all major Operating Systems; Windows, MacOS, and Linux machines are all capable of using RDP to remotely access a Windows machine.
-RDP also provides a convenient way to transfer files to and from a remote computer.
-For more information on file sharing with RDP, click here.
+To do so using a local client, you must be connected to PSU’s network, either by using a computer on campus or connecting to a VPN.

-MCECS also provides a web-based RDP client, known as Spark View, that is accessible from a browser without the need for a specialized RDP client or a VPN.
+Alternatively, MCECS also provides a web-based RDP client, known as Spark View, that is accessible from a browser without the need for a specialized RDP client or a VPN.
 Though the setup is arguably easier, there is increased latency and an overall drop in performance when using this option compared to a local RDP client.

-MCECS provides a web-based RDP client called Spark View.
-Spark View is easy-to-use and convenient but comes with some limitations.
+MCECS provides a web-based RDP client called Spark View, which is easy-to-use and convenient but comes with some limitations.

 If you know the name of the computer your want to access with RDP, you can use Spark View at:

 Be aware that when using Spark View, you MUST NOT put a “cecs” in front of your username.
 This is one of the few instances where you do not need to do that when accessing an MCECS Windows resource remotely.